 An ‘optimal’ study design is one, which – taking all assumptions into account – has a reasonably high chance of demonstrating non-inferiority or non-superiority (power) whilst controlling the patient’s risk.

-Contrary to Bioequivalence (BE), where a study is assessed with \(\small{\alpha=0.05}\) by TOST (or by a \(\small{100\,(1-2\times0.05)}\) Confidence Interval), in Non-Inferiority and Non-Superiority a single one-sided test with \(\small{\alpha=0.025}\) is employed.
+Contrary to Bioequivalence (BE), where a study is assessed with \(\small{\alpha=0.05}\) by the TOST-procedure (or more commonly by the \(\small{100\,(1-2\;\alpha)}\) Confidence Interval inclusion approach), in Non-Inferiority/Superiority and Non-Superiority the respective one-sided test with \(\small{\alpha=0.025}\) is employed.

 Based on a ‘clinically relevant margin’ \(\small{\delta}\) we have different hypotheses.